-Genomic test accurately sorts viral vs. bacterial infectionsSeptember 18th, 2013 in Medical research /
+Genomic test accurately sorts viral vs. bacterial infectionsSeptember 18, 2013 in Medicine & Health / Medical research

 A blood test developed by researchers at Duke Medicine showed more than 90-percent accuracy in distinguishing between viral and bacterial infections when tested in people with respiratory illnesses.